All Episodes

 They were used by Democrats and the leftists to once again blame America.

-See how unfair America is, see how unkind capitalism is.
+See how unfair America is.

 How can you dare sit there and be comfortable and cozy and full when you see these people scrounging dumpsters for food?